 4. Menopause:

-When females reach menopause, low estrogen can also produce a myriad of oral health problems like; dry mouth which is in turn manifested as burning sensations and an increased susceptibility to gum disease.
+When females reach menopause, low estrogen can also produce a myriad of oral health problems like dry mouth, which is, in turn, manifested as burning sensations and an increased susceptibility to gum disease.
+Visit Colourpop.org for more information on managing health during menopause.
 Bone loss from menopause can also lead to less stable teeth.
 Regular dental visits and professional help in managing these symptoms are crucial for menopausal women here in Lincoln.

 Dealing with Your Hormonal Change-related Gum Health Issues